 What to pack for a Pine Mountain Trail hiking adventure

 Ready to hit the trail, but wondering what to pack?
 Our hiking gear list features our favorite, trail-tested hiking gear for day hikes on local trails and in the Georgia backcountry.
-Our Atlanta Trails shirts and longsleeves are printed our ultra-soft tri-blend shirts, and they’re our favorite for trail adventures all over the South.
+We print and stitch our Atlanta Trails shirts and hats locally in Atlanta and Asheville, and they’re our favorite for trail adventures all over the South.
 Our outdoor apparel reviews feature our favorite trail-worthy hiking boots, running shoes, jackets, and layering essentials for the South.
 And no matter what you pack in, pack it all back out.
 Please leave no trace and help preserve Georgia’s beauty.

 OUR HIKING GEAR LIST

 In warm-weather months, paddle the glassy waters of Lake Delanor, nestled in a shady forest beside the park’s campground and lakeside cottages.
 The park offers kayak, canoe, and flat-bottom fishing boat rentals; see the park office for details, rates, and availability.